zeeshanali/Online-Help/docs/Install_Guide/ig_ch_01_about.md

 Related Documentation
 ---------------------

--   *Manager for Lustre\* Software, Version 4.0.0 Release Notes*
+-   *Intel® Manager for Lustre* software, Version 4.0.0 Release Notes*

--   *Manager for Lustre\* Software Online Help* (accessible from within the GUI)
+-   *Intel® Manager for Lustre* software Online Help* (accessible from within the GUI)

--   *Manager for Lustre\* Software User Guide* (a PDF verion on the online Help)
+-   *Intel® Manager for Lustre* software User Guide* (a PDF verion on the online Help)

--   *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*
+-   *Lustre\* Installation and Configuration using Intel® Manager for Lustre* software and OpenZFS*

--   *Configuring LNet Routers for File Systems based on Manager for Lustre\* Software*
+-   *Configuring LNet Routers for File Systems based on Intel® Manager for Lustre* software*

--   *Installing Hadoop, the Hadoop Adapter for Manager for Lustre\*, and the Job Scheduler Integration *
+-   *Installing Hadoop, the Hadoop Adapter for Intel® Manager for Lustre* software, and the Job Scheduler Integration *

--   *Creating an HBase Cluster and Integrating Hive on an Manager for Lustre® File System*
+-   *Creating an HBase Cluster and Integrating Hive on an Intel® Manager for Lustre* software File System*

 -   *Hierarchical Storage Management Configuration Guide*

--   *Configuring SELinux for File Systems based on Manager for Lustre\* Software*
+-   *Configuring SELinux for File Systems based on Intel® Manager for Lustre* software*

--   *Configuring Snapshots for File Systems based on Manager for Lustre\* Software*
+-   *Configuring Snapshots for File Systems based on Intel® Manager for Lustre* software*

--   *Upgrading a Lustre* file system to Manager for Lustre\* software (Lustre* only)*
+-   *Upgrading a Lustre* file system to Intel® Manager for Lustre* software (Lustre* only)*

--   *Creating a Scalable File Service for Windows Networks using Manager for Lustre\* Software*
+-   *Creating a Scalable File Service for Windows Networks using Intel® Manager for Lustre* software*

--   *Manager for Lustre\* Hierarchical Storage Management Framework White Paper*
+-   *Intel® Manager for Lustre* software Hierarchical Storage Management Framework White Paper*

 -   *Architecting a High-Performance Storage System White Paper*Title